thev1ndu/w2151910_csa_cw/README.md

 **Q: Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?**

-When a client sends a `POST /sensors` request with a `roomId` that does not correspond to any existing room, the `SensorResource` throws a `LinkedResourceNotFoundException`, which is mapped to `422 Unprocessable Entity`.
-Using `404 Not Found` in this scenario would be misleading because the target endpoint `/sensors` does exist and is functioning correctly.
-The issue is not with the URL but with the semantic validity of the request body.
-The JSON is syntactically well-formed, but it references a room that the server cannot locate.
-HTTP 422 communicates precisely this situation: "the request was well-formed but could not be processed due to semantic errors," which gives the client a clear and accurate understanding of what went wrong.
+When a client sends a POST /sensors request with a roomId that does not correspond to an existing room, the request itself is valid and the endpoint exists, but the data inside the payload is incorrect.
+Using 404 Not Found would be misleading because it implies that the requested resource or URL does not exist, which is not the case here.
+The problem lies in the relationship defined within the request body, not in the endpoint.

+HTTP 422 Unprocessable Entity is more appropriate because it indicates that the request was syntactically correct but could not be processed due to semantic errors.
+In this case, the JSON is valid, but the referenced roomId does not exist, making the operation logically invalid.
+This provides a clearer and more precise signal to the client, helping them understand that the issue is with the data they provided rather than the API endpoint itself.

 **Q: From a cybersecurity standpoint, explain the risks associated with exposing internal Java stack traces to external API consumers.
 What specific information could an attacker gather from such a trace?**

 The `GenericExceptionMapper` implements `ExceptionMapper<Throwable>` to catch any unhandled runtime exception and return a generic `500 Internal Server Error` with the message "An unexpected error occurred."
 The full exception details are logged server-side using `Logger.log(Level.SEVERE, ...)` but are never included in the client response.

+The GenericExceptionMapper implements ExceptionMapper<Throwable> to catch any unhandled runtime exception and return a generic 500 Internal Server Error with the message "An unexpected error occurred."
+The full exception details are logged server-side using Logger.log(Level.SEVERE, ...) but are never included in the client response.

 Exposing raw stack traces to external consumers constitutes an information disclosure vulnerability.
 A stack trace reveals internal package and class names, which exposes the application's architecture.
 It may also contain framework version numbers, enabling attackers to search for known CVEs targeting those specific versions.
 File paths within the trace can disclose the server's directory structure and operating system.
 Method names and line numbers provide a detailed map of the codebase, which can be used to identify potential injection points or logic flaws.
 This category of vulnerability is recognised by OWASP as part of their Top 10 security risks.
 Returning only a generic error message to clients is therefore an essential security practice.

 **Q: Why is it advantageous to use JAX-RS filters for cross-cutting concerns like logging, rather than manually inserting Logger.info() statements inside every single resource method?**

-The `LoggingFilter` class implements both `ContainerRequestFilter` and `ContainerResponseFilter` and is registered as a `@Provider`.
-It intercepts every incoming request to log the HTTP method and URI, and every outgoing response to log the status code.
+The LoggingFilter implements both ContainerRequestFilter and ContainerResponseFilter and is registered as a @Provider, allowing it to intercept all incoming requests and outgoing responses.
+This enables centralized logging of details such as HTTP method, URI, and response status without modifying individual resource methods.

-Using a filter for this cross-cutting concern is advantageous because it eliminates code duplication.
-The logging logic is written once rather than repeated in every resource method.
-It also guarantees consistency, as every endpoint is logged in the same format regardless of which resource handles the request.
-If the log format needs to be changed, only the filter class requires modification.
-Finally, it keeps the resource classes focused on their primary responsibility of handling business logic, adhering to the single-responsibility principle.
+Using filters for cross-cutting concerns like logging is advantageous because it eliminates code duplication and ensures consistent behavior across all endpoints.
+The logging logic is defined in a single place, making it easier to maintain and update without touching multiple resource classes.
+It also keeps resource methods focused on business logic, improving code readability and adhering to the single-responsibility principle, while ensuring that logging is applied uniformly and reliably across the entire API.

 ---